In This Article

 Most people have a rough idea that gambling winnings are taxable federally.
 Far fewer understand how New Jersey specifically handles gambling income - and the state rules differ from federal in several important ways.

-Greg Monaco is a NJ-licensed CPA (License #20CC04711400) who prepares tax returns for gamblers, sports bettors, and poker players.
+Greg Monaco is a NJ-licensed CPA (License #20CC04711400) who prepares tax returns for gamblers, sports bettors, and poker players through the tax preparation services.
 Here's his breakdown of how NJ taxes your gambling activity.

 New Jersey taxes all gambling income - sports bets, casino winnings, poker, lottery, horse racing, online gambling - as ordinary income.
 There is no special rate or exemption for gambling.
 It's taxed at the same graduated rates as wages and salary, ranging from 1.4% on the first $20,000 up to 10.75% on income over $1 million.